 I do not believe that masturbation, with all its related thoughts, is a sin.
 I believe that sexual fantasies are normal.
 Masturbation is merely a means of fulfilling that desire while not yet married.
 In the light of what the Bible teaches (or does not teach), I cannot honestly call masturbation sin.
 For single people struggling with temptation, I personally believe that masturbation is better than fornication.
 In fact masturbation releases sexual energy which builds up over time, and this in turn may make one less tempted to commit fornication.

-Here are a few questions to masticate for those who still insist it's a sin to masturbate, even if it cannot be proven from the Bible.
+Here are a few questions to masticate for those who still insist it's a sin to masturbate, even if it they can't prove it from the Bible.

 You are trying so hard to avoid calling masturbation what it is – gratifying the flesh.

 the flesh means to do something which feels good physically.
 If such is the

 case, then eating ice cream and cake would be gratifying the flesh.
 Gratifying

 the flesh means fulfilling the sinful desires of our unregenerate nature

 (flesh).
 The flesh and the body are not exactly the same thing, although there